Music Appreciation: Armenian Dances, Part I by Alfred Reed

 For CDs and some sheet music (score and individual parts), please visit Sheet Music Plus and support the blog.

-Next we’ll move into concert band music via Alfred Reed’s Armenian Dances.
+Next in our music appreciation series we’ll move into concert band music via Alfred Reed’s Armenian Dances.
 Band music is for wind instruments and percussion.
 No strings (except for string bass at times).
 Most people’s experience of band is probably listening to their kids’ beginning attempts in 5th or 6th grade or perhaps hearing the high school marching band.
 But many of us wind players continue to study hard after high school.
 There are many excellent players in bands, and our music can be just as challenging and exciting as that for orchestra.

 Armenian Dances is certainly one of my all-time favorites in the band genre.
 We just performed it in community band so it’s fresh on my mind.
 I find myself drawn to a lot of music that has a basis in folk songs.
 I don’t fully know why that is, but it’s definitely a pattern with music I like.
 So expect to see more of these pieces to find their way into this blog.